Tie-breaking in self interest cumulative subtraction games: Unilateral tie-breaking deviation and a proof of the main result

 We distinguish two parameter regimes for $S=\{s_2,s_1\}$: \begin{itemize} \item {\em dominance}: $2s_2 \le s_1$; \item {\em non-dominance}: $2s_2 > s_1$. \end{itemize} In case of dominance, the boundary case $2s_2 = s_1$ is the {\em balanced regime}.

 The usefulness of a sacrifice may appear limited while playing on a single heap of tokens.
 However, simple arithmetic shows that if $S=\{2,3\}$ then Alice benefits strictly when playing from a heap of size $7$, and if $S=\{3,4\}$, then she can benefit strictly by sacrificing twice, playing from $h=17$.
-There are many more such examples, and those are analogous to the zero-sum setting studied in \cite{CLMW2019}, but in two-action zero-sum games, the usefulness of a sacrifice is limited to basic aritmetic considerations for small heap sizes.
-However, self-interest play appears more multifaceted.
-As shown in Table~\ref{tab:3_5}, there are situations where, under a deterministic tie-breaking rule, Alice sacrifices solely to benefit Bob.
+There are many more such examples, which are analogous to the zero-sum setting studied in \cite{CLMW2019}.
+In two-action zero-sum games, the usefulness of a sacrifice is limited to basic arithmetic considerations for small heap sizes.
+However, self-interest play appears to be more multifaceted.
+As shown in Table~\ref{tab:3_5}, there are situations where, under a deterministic tie-breaking rule, Alice sacrifices solely to benefit Bob, and Bob's immediate response is also a sacrifice.
 Note that the example occurs in the non-dominant regime.
-By contrast, the dominant regime generally exhibits less complex behavior.
+By contrast, the dominant regime generally exhibits less complex behaviour.

 \begin{lemma}[Dominance and Greedy] Consider PSPE play under any deterministic tie-breaking rule, and let $S=\{s_2,s_1\}$ with $s_2<s_1$.
 In the dominant regime, i.e. if